ucfopen/UDOIT/HEROKU.md

 6. In the **Name** field, enter `UDOIT`.
 7. In the **Consumer Key** field, copy the value from CONSUMER_KEY
-8. In the **Shared Secret** field, copy the value from SHARED_SECRET 9.In the **Config URL** field, insert https://yourapp.herokuapp.com/udoit.xml.php (Replace yourapp with the name of your UDOIT instance on Heroku.)
+8. In the **Shared Secret** field, copy the value from SHARED_SECRET
+9. In the **Config URL** field, insert https://yourapp.herokuapp.com/udoit.xml.php (Replace yourapp with the name of your UDOIT instance on Heroku.)
 10. Finish by clicking **Submit**.

 UDOIT should now be available in the course navigation menu.